MurMa/WLED/usermods/mosfet_dim_v2/readme.md

 ### Compilation

-Now you need to run:
+To recompile the Web UI you need to run:
 ```
 npm install
 ```